Jon Ronson: Writing

 Ronson's first book, Clubbed Class (1994), is a travelogue in which he bluffs his way into a jet set lifestyle, in search of the world's finest holiday.

 His second book, Them: Adventures with Extremists (2001), chronicles his experiences with people labelled as extremists.
-Subjects in the book include David Icke, Randy Weaver, Omar Bakri Muhammad, Ian Paisley, Alex Jones, and Thomas Robb.
+Subjects featured in the book include David Icke, Randy Weaver, Omar Bakri Muhammad, Ian Paisley, Alex Jones, and Thomas Robb.
 Ronson also follows independent investigators of secretive groups such as the Bilderberg Group.
 The narrative tells of Ronson's attempts to infiltrate the "shadowy cabal" fabled, by these conspiracy theorists, to rule the world.
+Publishers Weekly noted: "It is how he reveals the all-too-real machinations of Western society's radical fringe and its various minions that makes this enjoyable work rather remarkable."
 The book was described by Louis Theroux as a "funny and compulsively readable picaresque adventure through a paranoid shadow world."
-Variety magazine announced in September 2005 that Them was purchased by Universal Pictures for a feature film.
+Variety magazine announced in September 2005 that Them had been purchased by Universal Pictures for a feature film.

-Ronson contributed the memoir A Fantastic Life to the Picador anthology Truth or Dare, in 2004.
+Ronson contributed the memoir "A Fantastic Life" to the Picador anthology Truth or Dare, in 2004.

 Ronson's third book, The Men Who Stare at Goats (2004), deals with the secret New Age unit within the United States Army called the First Earth Battalion.
-Ronson investigates people such as Major General Albert Stubblebine III, former head of intelligence, who believe that people can walk through walls with the right mental preparation, and that goats can be killed simply by staring at them.
+Ronson investigates people such as Major General Albert Stubblebine III, former head of intelligence, who believed that people can walk through walls with the right mental preparation, and that goats can be killed simply by staring at them.
 Much was based on the ideas of Lt.
 Col. Jim Channon, ret., who wrote the First Earth Battalion Operations Manual in 1979, inspired by the emerging Human Potential Movement of California.
 The book suggests that these New Age military ideas mutated over the decades to influence interrogation techniques at Guantanamo Bay.
 An eponymous film of the book was released in 2009, in which Ronson's investigations were fictionalised and structured around a journey to Iraq.
 Ronson is played by the actor Ewan McGregor in the film.

-Ronson's fourth book, Out of the Ordinary: True Tales of Everyday Craziness (2006; Picador and Guardian Books) is a collection of his Guardian articles, mostly those concerning his domestic life.
+Ronson's fourth book, Out of the Ordinary: True Tales of Everyday Craziness (2006; Picador and Guardian Books), is a collection of his Guardian articles, mostly those concerning his domestic life.
 A companion volume was What I Do: More True Tales of Everyday Craziness (2007).

 The Psychopath Test: A Journey Through the Madness Industry (2011) is Ronson's fifth book.
 In it, he explores the nature of psychopathic behaviour, learning how to apply the Hare Psychopathy Checklist, and investigating its reliability.
 He interviews people in facilities for the criminally insane as well as potential psychopaths in corporate boardrooms.
 The book's findings have been rejected by The Society for the Scientific Study of Psychopathy and by Robert D. Hare, creator of the Hare Psychopathy Checklist.
 Hare described the book as "frivolous, shallow, and professionally disconcerting".